PlaydateSquad/pd-achievements/README.md

 If this flag is set to `true` then `achievements.save()` will be automatically run every time an achievement is newly granted or revoked.
 Defaults to `false`.

+### achievements.getInfo(string: achievement_id)

+Returns the metadata associated with the achievement.
+The table schema is identical to the one passed to `achievements.initialize()`.

 ## Crossgame Module

 Adds helper functions for dealing with data written by other games.
 To use it, add `crossgame.lua` to your project and import it after `achievements.lua`.